oracle-livelabs/apex/image-semantic-search/intro/introduction.md

 - Enhance a Social Media APEX application to automatically extract meaning from uploaded images.

-- Enable users to perform intelligent searches,such as finding similar images or related posts—based on visual or textual similarity.
+- Enable users to perform intelligent searches,such as finding similar images or related posts based on visual or textual similarity.

 - Build a seamless user experience where image and text search feels natural, accurate, and fast.